Monumental shift or mixed bag? Pope allows same-sex blessings.

 Since then, his papacy has been defined by an unprecedented effort to expand the reach of the church’s pastoral ministries, including, and perhaps especially, the divorced, gay and lesbian couples, and transgender people.

-This week, Pope Francis again startled Catholics with what may be his boldest pronouncement yet to couples in “irregular situations” or of the same sex.
+This week, Francis again startled Catholics with what may be his boldest pronouncement yet to couples in “irregular situations” or of the same sex.
 In a declaration Monday, the Vatican for the first time said that priests were permitted to bestow a simple blessing upon such couples, in certain contexts.

 “For, those seeking a blessing should not be required to have prior moral perfection,” the declaration read.